BlockstreamResearch/bip-frost-dkg/README.md

 For example, assume that the condition of a honest coordinator is violated.
 In that case, even if all participants are honest, the malicious coordinator can deviate from the protocol in a way that makes one participant blame another participant, when, in fact, it is the coordinator who is faulty and not the suspected participant.

-In some cases,[^incorrect-shares], an aborting participant needs to obtain an auxiliary *investigation message* from the coordinator before a suspected participant can be determined (see below).
+In some cases,[^incorrect-shares] an aborting participant needs to obtain an auxiliary *investigation message* from the coordinator before a suspected participant can be determined (see below).

 [^incorrect-shares]: Namely, when having received incorrect secret shares.